AgriHarmony/soil-hydraulic-simulation-backup/README.md

-# Collection of Crop Model focusing on Water
+# Collection of Simulation Tool about hydraulic

 I do not own the copyright of AquaCropOS.
 If you need the source, please contact to paper auther.